AlbertWhite/site-v2.0/src/data/blogs/designsystem.md

   },
 ```

 Here is the [webpack configuration in the demo](https://github.com/AlbertWhite/react-design-system-with-typescript-storybook/blob/master/webpack.js).
-There is no dev mode for design system.
-Development can be done with storybook.
+Another trick for webpack in Design system is that there is no dev mode.
+Development mode can be implemented with storybook directly.

 #### 2. Component structure: Atomic design

-The idea of Atomic design is pioneered by [Brad Frost](https://bradfrost.com/) in 2013.
-This design concept is also very useful for organizing the components in design system.
+The idea of Atomic design was pioneered by [Brad Frost](https://bradfrost.com/) in 2013.
+This design concept is also very useful for organizing the components in Design system.
 The five core concepts are:

 1. Atoms: Basic HTML controls
 2. Molecules: Combined HTML controls, group inputs etc